 Enabling the individual to continue living in a familiar environment -coupled with all the cherished memories it holds.

-Delivers a bespoke 1-1 individual support where the service user is the centre of attention and bespoke individual care and attention.
+Delivers a bespoke 1-1 individual support where the service user is the centre of attention and bespoke individual.

-Reassurance for siblings, other family members, and friends.
+Reassurance for siblings, family members, and friends, there is someone there to look after them.
 Especially beneficial if they do not live close by.

 Vital Help in getting out of bed, bathing, going to the loo, dressing, meal preparation, prompting to take medications.

-Its not uncommion for the elderly to sustain an injures in the process-usually a fall.
+It’s not uncommon for the elderly person to sustain an injury in the process-usually a fall.

-On the preriphary ;as a big bonus-help with general household chores- washing, ironing, cleaning, dusting etc. Oh, and quite a lot of carers enjoy gardening jobs!
+On the periphery; as a big bonus-help with general household chores- washing, ironing, cleaning, dusting, etc. Oh, and quite a lot of carers enjoy gardening jobs!

-On another level the priceless inherent benefit of :-companionship, interaction, sharing a laugh and a joke, current affairs.
+On another level, the priceless inherent benefits are -companionship, interaction, sharing a laugh and a joke, current affairs.

-A Live in Personal asssistant to Elderly restore independence by enabling them to take charge of events. lifting their self confidence and making them feeling less helpless.
+by enabling them to take charge of events. lifting their self-confidence and making them feel less helpless.

 For example the ability to once again play “mine host” (like in the old days).
 Confidently being able to invite over old friends and relatives for afternoon tea or similar.

-The ‘chilling out’ and non pressurised relaxed environment cannot be underestimated.
+The ‘chilling out’ and non-pressurized relaxed environment cannot be underestimated.

-What about the abitilty to spontaneously decide on a fried breakfast at midday!
+What about the ability to spontaneously decide on a fried breakfast at midday!

 All of the above enables the individual with some support to retain their pride and dignity.

 Once again able to make their own decisions.
-Highly prerable to others making them for you.
+Highly preferable to others making them for you.

-Especially the risk of being mixed with other residents suffering a diverse range of conditions.
+Especially the risk of being mixed with other residents suffering a diverse range of differing conditions.

 For example a person without dementia being mixed in with those who have.

-To those unaffected with these conditions it must be painful surrounded by it every day.
+To those unaffected with these conditions it must be very painful surrounded by it every day.

 What sort of life do they have to look forward to?
 Possibly stripped of their home, taken away from their partner, favourite pets, all gone.